headwindsim/aircraft/README.md

 ```shell
 ./scripts/dev-env/run.sh ./scripts/build.sh
 ```

+#### 4. The package is now ready to use.
+Copy the folder "headwind-aircraft-a330-900" to your CommunityPackage folder in MSFS.

 ## Open source
 Open Source Projects contributing to the realisation of this MSFS A330-900 Neo :